 A Science|Business closed-door online workshop, organised in partnership with Sanofi, on the new EU BARDA-type agency

-The COVID crisis has ignited the need for a strategy to protect Europe against supply chain interruptions, notably for medical equipment, but also pharmaceuticals.
+The COVID-19 crisis has ignited the need for a strategy to protect Europe against supply chain interruptions, notably for medical equipment, but also pharmaceuticals.
 After coming under criticism for falling short in matching US support for COVID-19 vaccines and therapeutics development, the European Commission committed to unprecedented levels of public investment into COVID-19 vaccines development.
 It has agreed outline deals to purchase millions of doses from several drug companies.
-In parallel, President Ursula von der Leyen, in her recent State of the Union address, announced the establishment the new EU Health Emergency Preparedness and Response Authority (HERA), an equivalent to the US Biomedical Advanced Research and Development Authority, BARDA.
-A legislative proposal to set up the agency is tabled in the fourth quarter of 2021.
+In parallel, in the context of the European Health Union, the Commission is advancing its plan to establish the new EU Health Emergency Preparedness and Response Authority (HERA), an equivalent to the US Biomedical Advanced Research and Development Authority, BARDA.
+While the workings of this new EU body still needs to be fleshed out - a legislative proposal to set up the agency is tabled in the fourth quarter of 2021 – HERA already appears to be deeply embedded in the recently released Pharmaceutical Strategy for Europe.

-These announcements, symbols of a clear ambition to strengthen the EU’s capacity and preparedness to respond to cross-border health threats and emergencies, do raise several unresolved questions such as:
+These announcements, symbols of a clear ambition to strengthen the EU’s capacity to respond to cross-border health threats and emergencies and support unmet medical needs, do raise several unresolved questions such as:

 - How will HERA function, especially in terms of governance?